Pupil Premium Funding

 - give systematic feedback to pupils about their successes and targets for continued development.

-Our current priorities at Braybrook Primary School are:
+Our current priorities at Braybrook Primary Academy are:

 - to target additional support to address under-achievement, accelerate progress and close the attainment gap to their peers.